Collaborative Neural Rendering using Anime Character Sheets: Experiments

 \subsection{Ablation Study}

-We performed ablation studies on the UDP detector, renderer and loss functions.
+We perform ablation studies on the UDP Detector, renderer, loss functions and message passing.
 Table~\ref{tab:comparison_detector} shows that UDP representation can be inferred from images using a U-Net~\cite{ronneberger_u-net_2015}.
-An original U-Net, which takes a concatenated tensor of $4$ reference images and the target UDP as the input, does not provide acceptable results on this task, as shown in Table \ref{tab:comparison_renderer}.
+An original U-Net, which takes a concatenated tensor of $4$ reference images and the target UDP as the input, does not provide acceptable results on this task, as shown in Table~\ref{tab:comparison_renderer}.
 The proposed CoNR method with both the feature warping and the CINN method significantly increases the performance, thus establishing a stronger baseline for the proposed task.
 We further ablate the loss functions in Table~\ref{tab:loss}.
+In Table~\ref{tab:mess}, we perform ablations on the number of message passing for the CoNR.
+In default, the sub-networks communicate at three different feature levels.
+More ghosting can be observed when sub-networks communicate less than three times.